4/24/2025

 speaker

 Hi, good morning.
-This is Josh Coran on for David.
+This is Josh Korn on for David.
 Nice results.
 Wanted to ask sort of an industry question about the DOD memo about insourcing or updating acquisition for tech.
-I guess you mentioned you haven't seen any major negative impacts from DOGE, but just positively or negatively how that could play out.
+You know, I guess You mentioned you haven't seen any major negative impacts from Doge, but just positively or negatively, how that could play out.
 Is that more of a short-term impact or a longer-term impact when those policies are put into practice?
+Thanks.

 speaker